 So, how do you know if epicanthoplasty is right for you?
 You’re a good candidate for epicanthoplasty if you:

-To be a good candidate for epcanthoplasty, you also need to have good overall health.
+To be a good candidate for epicanthoplasty, you also need to have good overall health.
 If you’re a smoker, you’ll need to discontinue smoking three weeks prior and three weeks after surgery.
 This is because smoking cigarettes can inhibit your body’s ability to fully recover.

-Medical epicanthoplasty focuses on the eye’s inner corner.
+Medial epicanthoplasty focuses on the eye’s inner corner.
 During the procedure, your surgeon will some of the excess fold to better reveal the medial portion of your eye.
 This helps the eyes to appear larger and more open.
 It can also help straighten eyes that are slanted.

 Lateral epicanthoplasty, on the other hand, addresses the outer portion of the eye.
 During the procedure, your surgeon will lengthen your eye and reduce the slant to make your eyes appear less droopy and tired.